-PNB fraud case: After ED, now CBI moves Interpol for Red Corner Notice against Nirav Modi
+PNB fraud case: Nirav Modi in UK, CBI turns to Interpol

 READ | Nirav Modi is in our country, confirms UK minister, assures support to India

+Nirav, his wife Ami (a US citizen), brother Nishal (a Belgian national) and uncle Choksi, promoter of the Gitanjali Group, fled the country before the Punjab National Bank complained against their companies, saying it had been cheated through fraudulent issue of Letters of Undertakings (LoUs) and Foreign Letters of Credit (FLCs).

+As a first step, the CBI issued a diffusion notice with the Interpol to track Modi and Choksi after booking them in the case.
+The agency, sources said, got only a diffusion notice issued since getting an RCN without a chargesheet would have been difficult.

-The CBI, in its charge sheet filed on May 14, had alleged that Nirav Modi, through his companies, siphoned off funds to the tune of Rs 6,498.20 crore using fraudulent LoUs issued from PNB’s Brady House branch in Mumbai.
-Choksi allegedly swindled Rs 7080.86 crore, making it possibly the biggest banking scam in the country, it alleged.
+In its chargesheets filed last month, the CBI alleged that Modi, through his companies, siphoned funds to the tune of Rs 6,498.20 crore using fraudulent LoUs issued from PNB’s Brady House branch in Mumbai.
+Choksi swindled Rs 7,080.86 crore, making it possibly the biggest banking scam in the country, it alleged.

+An additional loan default of over Rs 5,000 crore by Choksi’s companies is also a matter of probe under the CBI.
+It is alleged that Modi and Choksi, through their companies, availed credit from overseas branches of Indian banks using fraudulent guarantees of the PNB given through LoUs and letters of credit which were not repaid, bringing the liability on the state-run bank, the officials said.

 For all the latest Business News, download Indian Express App